ruanzhijun/online-poker-texas-hold-em/README.md

 # Documentation
 ## State Machine
 ### Information
 The _Server_ does implement a state machine which changes the behaviour of the game, depending on which phase it is currently at.
-The _trigger_ to change between phases are _Bet_ and _Retire_ actions.
+The _trigger_ to change between phases are _Bet_ and _Retire_ actions from a client.
 When the last player has betted, it changes the game to the next phase and calls the method to restart the checks for every player still in this round.
 When a player retires, it checks if now, after the retirement, there's only one player in this round.
 If there is, it jumps from phase to phase until _River_ where it assigns the last player standing as winner, gives him the winnings and starts a new round.

 Every player may retire from a round whenever he wants; Being only out for the current round and getting back at the start of the next one, as long as he has chips left.
 The game will not take into account retired players for the current round and jumps them.